 People who struggle with compulsive sexual behavior (or any addiction for that matter) who are looking to break free from their addictions must realize that sex addiction recovery involves more than just quitting the behavior.
-They must realize that many times sex and porn are symptoms of a larger problem and that maintaining sobriety is only but a start of that process.
+They must realize that many times sex and porn are symptoms of a larger problem and that maintaining sobriety is only but the start of that process.

-I encourage my clients to have regular physicals, and then assess what they want to accomplish.
+I encourage my clients to have regular physicals and then assess what they want to accomplish.
 Do you want to join a gym?
 Get a personal trainer?
-Are you trying to build endurance, strength, muscle and/or lose or gain weight?
+Are you trying to build endurance, strength, muscle, and/or lose or gain weight?
 In regards to nutrition, consider your current diet and determine how it influences your health.

 How do you cope with difficult situations?
 Which feelings or emotions do you tend to notice the most?
 Track these via a feelings journal and certainly try to “dialogue” with these feelings and thoughts.
 Consider what changes you would like about you react to these and perhaps more in control of them.